-I’m a co-founder and COO of Cirrus Insight, a software-as-a-service company based in Knoxville, Tennessee.
+I’m a co-founder of Cirrus Insight, a software-as-a-service company based in Knoxville, Tennessee.
 Cirrus Insight is a plugin for Gmail and Outlook for salespeople.
 It’s an all-in-one sales productivity platform with world-class Salesforce integration.
 150,000 people use Cirrus Insight to work faster and smarter from the inbox and calendar.
 Cirrus Insight was ranked #41 on the Inc. 500 list of fastest-growing companies in 2016.

 I’m grateful to have been recognized by these organizations for my work and volunteer efforts.

 I’ve had the opportunity to participate in hundreds of conferences and events in various roles including organizer, emcee, speaker, panelist, judge, and attendee.

 I’ve been a guest on several dozen of the top business, entrepreneurship, and sales podcasts.

 I’ve written a few bite-sized books related to my work at Cirrus Insight on the topic of sales.

 I’ve had the opportunity to write several articles and be interviewed for others.
 Here are a few.

 Knox News How to Raise Kids to be Entrepreneurs